ByteHamster/SearchPreference/README.md

 ## Translations

 This library currently contains only a limited number of translations.
-If you want to translate the texts shown by the library together with your app's other strings, you can just override the strings defined in `lib/src/main/res/values/strings.xml` in your own application by copying those lines to your app's `strings.xml`.
+If you want to translate the texts shown by the library together with your app's other strings, you can override the strings in the preference xml file using attributes like `search:textNoResults`.
+Refer to [`attrs.xml`](lib/src/main/res/values/attrs.xml) for details.
+You can also overwrite the strings when constructing the SearchConfiguration object.